MewtR/turbo-octo-succotash/README.md

 # turbo-octo-succotash

+###Definition Used for the Moves:
+Defintion 2 was chosen.
+Meaning that UP translates to the blank tile moving up.
+The same goes for all other directions.

 ### Instructions on how to run (on linux):

-All instructions below can be done in a terminal
+All instructions below can be executed in a terminal

 1)Clone the repo with git clone https://github.com/MewtR/turbo-octo-succotash.git